Skip to:

 When the leaves fall off the plant, it’s ready.

-We worked with farmers and sustainability experts like Rainforest Alliance, Roundtable on Sustainable Palm Oil (RSPO) and the Fairtrade Foundation, to develop the Unilever Sustainable Agriculture Code (USAC).
-Our suppliers need to follow the guidelines laid out in the code, which means adopting more sustainable practices on their farms.
-The code covers 11 aspects of sustainable agriculture, for example soil quality, water usage and biodiversity.
-We check that farmers are complying with the code through self-assessment and verification.
-For more detail click here - PDF (1.85MB).
+Knorr is committed to sourcing 100% of its agricultural ingredients sustainably.
+We collaborated with farmers and sustainability experts like Rainforest Alliance and Fairtrade Foundation to develop the Unilever Sustainable Agriculture Code (USAC).
+Our suppliers must adhere to these guidelines, which cover 11 aspects of sustainable agriculture, including soil quality, water usage, and biodiversity.
+Compliance is verified through self-assessment and external checks.
+For more details, click here (PDF 1.85MB).

 Find out more about our sustainable sourcing strategy and progress.

-Look out for our Knorr Sustainability Partnership logo on products that contain these ingredients.
-This means ingredients in that pack have been grown by farmers and suppliers who have met the standards of our Unilever Sustainable Agriculture Code.
-We only use this logo when at least 50% of the product contains sustainably grown ingredients, or 100% of the main ingredient is sustainably grown.
-You’ll also find the ingredients highlighted on the front or back of our packs.
+Look for the Knorr Sustainability Partnership logo on our products.
+This logo signifies that the ingredients within that pack have been grown by farmers and suppliers who meet the standards of our Unilever Sustainable Agriculture Code.
+We use this logo when at least 50% of the product contains sustainably grown ingredients, or when 100% of the main ingredient is sustainably sourced.
+Key ingredients are also highlighted on the front or back of our packaging.

-Some people like to choose Organic products, and we have some organic product ranges.
-We believe Organic production alone cannot tackle some important food sustainability issues, like the social impacts of farming or increased land use and deforestation at a global level.
-This is why we developed the Unilever Sustainable Agriculture Code and its 11 indicators.
+While Knorr offers some organic product ranges, our sustainable approach extends beyond organic certification.
+We believe organic production alone may not fully address critical food sustainability issues like the social impacts of farming or increased land use at a global level.
+This is why we developed the comprehensive Unilever Sustainable Agriculture Code with its 11 indicators.
+Organic certification, recognized by IFOAM, is counted towards our sustainable sourcing targets, and we also utilize Rainforest Alliance certification for spices in some smallholder farmer supply chains.

-We believe that it is important to ensure that farmed animals are reared in good conditions, and treated with good standards of welfare.
-We’ve co-developed our animal welfare standards with NGO Compassion in World Farming, our ambition is to reach what Compassion defines as ‘Level 3’ animal welfare for our chickens, cows and pigs.
-This means that animals have adequate space, light, environment and can live in enriched environments suited to their natural behaviours.
+Knorr is dedicated to ensuring farmed animals are reared in humane conditions with high welfare standards.
+We've co-developed our animal welfare standards with NGO Compassion in World Farming, aiming to achieve 'Level 3' animal welfare for our chickens, cows, and pigs.
+This means animals have adequate space, light, and enriched environments that support their natural behaviors.
 Find out more about our commitment to Animal Welfare.

-As part of our 2020 ambition, we help many smallholder spice farmers in our supply chain improve their farming techniques and gain access to training and support.
-Find out more about our work to support smallholder farmers.
+As part of our 2020 ambition, Knorr actively supports smallholder spice farmers within our supply chain.
+We help them improve farming techniques and provide access to essential training and resources, fostering sustainable livelihoods and high-quality spice production.
+Learn more about our work with smallholder farmers.

-We believe that nutritious food should be within everyone’s reach.
-We take care to maintain the natural goodness of our vegetables from the field to our products.
-We offer foods that provide nutrients to populations in need – such as our iron-fortified Knorr cubes.
-And we inspire people to add flavour to their dishes by using nutritious ingredients in their recipes.
+Knorr believes nutritious food should be accessible to everyone.
+We meticulously preserve the natural goodness of our vegetables from farm to product and offer foods that provide essential nutrients, such as our iron-fortified Knorr cubes.
+We also inspire people to enhance their dishes with nutritious ingredients.

-As part of the Unilever Sustainable Living Plan we have a global target for 75% of our products to meet salt levels that enable intakes of a maximum of 5 grams per day.
-We also aim to double the proportion of our portfolio that meets the highest nutrition standards, based on globally recognised dietary guidelines by 2020.
+As part of the Unilever Sustainable Living Plan, we aim for 75% of our products to meet salt levels enabling a maximum intake of 5 grams per day.
+We also strive to double the proportion of our portfolio that meets the highest nutrition standards, based on globally recognized dietary guidelines by 2020.